 Visitors care about excellent UX, so basically everybody.
 Dwell time will be improved on a website that offers a positive user experience.
 Present them with a page loaded up with flashing ads, loud colors, massive blocks of text, and the visitor is likely to click away and go somewhere else.

-Site Speed also is a part of tweaking your UX, as long load times need to be a focused effort to fix regarding SEO, and it is an ever more critical aspect in 2021.
+Site Speed is also part of tweaking your UX, as long load times need to be a focused effort to fix regarding SEO, and it is an ever more critical aspect in 2021.
 True, this will also be dependent on the visitor’s internet speed, but even a fast website load time won’t make that much difference if a site has errors, long load time, slow TTFB, and is sluggish when navigating.
 The aim is to make sure each page on the website opens quickly and seamlessly.
-It’ll keep visitors on your site and also reduce your bounce rate, which is a good thing for your Google rankings.
+It’ll keep visitors on your site and reduce your bounce rate, which is a good thing for your Google rankings.

 Besides Google, Bing also cares about the UX of websites, and we’ll take a closer look at that now.